ISAITB/docs-services/source/processing/index.rst

 endTransaction
 ~~~~~~~~~~~~~~

-The ``endTransaction`` operation is the counterpart of ``beginTransaction`` [REF].
+The ``endTransaction`` operation is the counterpart of :ref:`processing__operations__beginTransaction`.
 It is used when a processing transaction is considered as completed, either because it
 was explicitly ended or because the relevant test session was terminated.

 The processing service here is not expected to do much except from cleaning up any state that was being maintained for the session.
 If of course the service was not